 - Crodino (opens in new tab) (0.0%)– I discovered this while on holiday in Italy, this non-alcoholic aperitif is a perfect alternative to a boozy Aperol Spritz!

-6) I made the most of my hangover-free mornings
+7. I made the most of my hangover-free mornings

-Now I've reclaimed my weekends, I decided to make the most of my new found time and energy by running.
+Now I've reclaimed my weekends, I decided to make the most of my newfound time and energy by running.
 I know it's not for everyone, but I'd definitely suggest trying to find something you love that you had neither the time or the energy for after drinking.
-It could be baking, doing a fitness DVD or simply arranging more early morning outings with the kids.
+You could start out with 15 minute workouts or it could be something non-exercise related such as baking or simply arranging more early morning outings with the kids.

 I moved on from 5K and downloaded a running app by Verv (opens in new tab) recently (pictured below).
 Along with the 5K it also includes other gradual workouts to help you reach 10K, a half marathon or a full marathon.